 George joined Watsi on July 13th, 2015.
 Five years ago, George joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-George's most recent donation traveled 8,100 miles to support Baraka, a teenager and loving big brother from Tanzania, to fund surgery so he can walk again.
+George's most recent donation traveled 8,000 miles to support Stephen, a 15-year-old student and future engineer from Kenya, to fund knee surgery enabling him to walk more easily.

 George has funded healthcare for 20 patients in 5 countries.